Rysias/cds-assignments/vision-a2/README.md

   - Print the classification report to the terminal **and** save the classification report to ```out/nn_report.txt```

 ### Personal learning goals
-For this assignment I have two goals: 1)
+For this assignment I have two goals: 1) explore the powers of [Github Copilot](https://copilot.github.com/) which I believe will fundamentally change the way we do programming (see my arguments in [this post](https://medium.com/codex/github-copilot-is-a-game-changer-cd0a2bbe6de8)), 2) further hone my software design skills in applying SOLID principles.

 ## Methods and Design

 ### Software Design